 While a successful tweet is great, it could also mean that the tweet was well-crafted and enjoyable.
-Granted, a well-performing tweet is indicative of knowing your audience — but it doesn't guarantee a recommendation.
+Granted, a well-performing tweet shows that you know your audience — but it doesn't guarantee a recommendation.

 Are you looking for an alternative to likes?
 Drive your audience to the comment section by including language like, "Let us know what your favorite new feature is in the comments below" or "How has our new [product name] helped you?"

-Instead of promoting your brand through a sponsored tweet, try running a social media giveaway: offer an incentive in a social media post and make the rules of entry include following your page and tagging a couple friends who would love the giveaway.
+Instead of promoting your brand through a sponsored tweet, try running a social media giveaway.
+Offer an incentive in a social media post and make the rules of entry include following your page, then tag a couple friends who would love the giveaway.

-Vegan accessory company Pixie Mood ran an Instagram contest, partnering with a few other brands to do a giveaway.
-One of their rules was to tag a friend.
-By doing this, fans of Pixie Mood are spreading the word of a brand they love to a friend.
+Let's look at an example.
+Vegan accessory company Pixie Mood ran an Instagram contest, partnering with three other brands to do a giveaway.
+One of their rules was to follow all of the four partnered brands.
+By doing this, fans of Pixie Mood and their partners are increasing the community of each brand.

-For instance, I often turn to read reviews before trying out a new restaurant, store, or business.
-By encouraging your customers to give reviews of your business on social media, such as Yelp or Facebook, you'll attract customers who are drawn to reviews and scores.
+By encouraging your customers to give reviews of your business on social media you'll attract customers who are drawn to reviews and scores.

-Fans of the company have started to use the hashtag to communicate to their followers why they love the brand, and researchers can click on these hashtags to see satisfied customers showing off their product.
+Fans of the company leave comments on posts about why they love the brand, and their team responds to satisfied customers showing off their products.